Pearl Harbor Memorial Bridge (Connecticut): More construction delays

 Construction on the bridge itself was originally set to begin in 2005 and be completed in 2012.
 However, two historically significant structures—the former Yale Boathouse and the Fitch Foundry—sat directly in the path of the new bridge.
 The City of New Haven demanded that these two structures be preserved.
 Mayor DeStefano further argued that CONNDOT should include the expansion of I-95 through Long Wharf and West Haven into the overall plan instead of pursuing these projects separately.
 Given the impasse between CONNDOT and the City of New Haven over these two issues, the FHWA threatened to pull funding for the project unless the city and state could come to a consensus on how to proceed while keeping the project's costs under control.
-Realizing that such a move would effectively void the already-approved EIS and require a new one to be developed, CONNDOT and the city of New Haven made a compromise in late 2005 that called for CONNDOT to provide $30 million in funding for a new Yale Boathouse on Long Wharf that would incorporate a chunk of the old boathouse's facade.
+Realizing that such a move would effectively void the already-approved EIS and require a new one to be developed, CONNDOT and the city of New Haven made a compromise in late 2005 that called for CONNDOT to provide $30 million in funding for a new boathouse on Long Wharf—eventually known as the Canal Dock Boathouse—that would incorporate a chunk of the old boathouse's façade.
 In exchange, the City of New Haven agreed to allow CONNDOT to continue the environmental and design studies on the Long Wharf and West Haven sections apart from the I-91/Route 34 to Branford segment of I-95 that includes the Q-Bridge.

 The project was let to bid in May 2006, but there were no bids received by the December 27, 2006 deadline.
 Two construction firms interested in the project cited—among other things—the absence of an escalator clause in the project contract to cover the rising cost of fuel and raw materials for the lack of bids.